rsanchezmo/rsanchezmo/README.md

 - **SENER Aerospacial**: Worked on autonomous vehicle perception using sensors like cameras, radars, and lidars.
 This experience allowed me to grasp the complexities and challenges of autonomous navigation.
 I really enjoyed this field and boosted me to start with AI.
 - **INDRA**: Currently applying my knowledge in the exciting field of Deep Reinforcement Learning, working on cutting-edge projects and contributing to innovative solutions in the machine learning domain.
 I also have experience in Deep Learning by implementing SOTA architechtures such as transformers and other computer vision architectures.
+- **ICAI**: Sharing my knowledge on computer vision and robotics as associate professor at Universidad Ponticia de Comillas.
+My goal is to inspire the next generation of tech enthusiasts, blending my practical experience with academic rigor to foster a dynamic learning environment.

 🤖 Technical Skills